Swagschool8/parseinstagram/README.md

 # parseinstagram
 # Project 3 - *parseinstagram*

-**Name of your app** is a photo sharing app similar to Instagram but using Parse as its backend.
+**parseinstagram** is a photo sharing app similar to Instagram but using Parse as its backend.

 Time spent: **X** hours spent in total